 The problem is, as always, identifying what the problem really is.
-Does the person concerned actually have a problem with `pulse` (which is not exactly rythm to my mind) or with placing units within this pulse or subdividing complex patterns, which after all, can stump even seasoned professionals sometimes.
+Does the person concerned actually have a problem with "pulse" (which is not exactly rhythm to my mind) or with placing units within this pulse or subdividing complex patterns, which after all, can stump even seasoned professionals sometimes.

 Where does a mm excel?
 One obvious place is in learning to accelerate.
 If one has a difficult passage and wishes to speed it up in consistent increments then there is no better tool.
 Indeed, players often seem to limit themselves in the way they use it.
 One can be far more creative in speeding up, dropping back a little speeding up and various permutations of this in order to trick oneself into playing faster er, faster.
 Then there are cases where one might actually want to match a very mechanical beat to a very visual work out using bow length.
 I have the mm set at 6o for son file for sheer convenience but one could do a lot more than just have it keeping time.
 Try doing a son file with a slow beat and counting rhythms with the voice.
 Indeed, any combination of mm and voice is usually more useful than just mm alone.

 But to go back to my original concern which prompted this post.
-I would say to a supposedly unrythmical beginner not `use a mm,,` but rather ` use your body and voice.
+I would say to a supposedly unrhythmical beginner not "use a mm," but rather "use your body and voice."
 Find out where the technical problem is that is distorting your rhythm.
 Practice slowly enough to resolve this and be able to count.
-If you need a mm to speed things up after that then so be it.` But never assume a mm has much to do with your personal sense of rhythm or that it will make things better by default if you it going all the time during practice.`
+If you need a mm to speed things up after that then so be it."
+But never assume a mm has much to do with your personal sense of rhythm or that it will make things better by default if you it going all the time during practice."

 Buri, I thought I saw somewhere your expressed your reservation on using the metronome but this time I understand your point better.
 I’m curious what your esteemed colleague would say but for me, using a metronome gives me a structure.
 Maybe because I grew up with more lyrical and somewhat recitative sort of music (eg., various Chinese operas and soaring folk music), I have a tendency to change rhythm by hanging on to certain notes (expressive ones or the ones I like) too long.
 Also, using a metronome prevents slowing down or speeding up due to technical ease or difficulty, as you discussed in later part of your blog.
 Most of all, it helps me to be better structured: just get the basic down, to be able to play in tempo, and to get a clear idea what overall structure of the piece or what it is ‘traditionally’ performed.
 Of course, the great violinists can do whatever they want with the piece, including tempo variation.
 Amateurs like I myself should be fully aware of our limits, technically and musically.
 I’ll allow some tempo freedom only when I’ve actually learned the piece; that is, when I can play it in tune, in tempo, and by heart, or performance ready.
 Of course, doing it to my accompanist on stage is a different story;)